tc39/notes/es7/2017-01/jan-24.md

 Slide: https://docs.google.com/presentation/d/1makDPBGA3fo-jjOpjhD97_GqlKRQHvh9Mya-B2Spxng/edit#slide=id.g1c26b27b69_1_55

 AK: This leads to some funny syntactical things.
-If you have a derived class, you cain always change what something extends from later.
+If you have a derived class, you can always change what something extends from later.
 The super call is dynamic.
 The first time you instantiate a thing, you get an object ( a subclass of object), mess with it a little bit and then.

 AWB: Actually, to change the super construct call change, you want to modify Derived's `[[Prototype]]`, not `Derived.prototype`'s `[[Prototype]]`.
 Then, you'd observe the behavior changing.
 (Note: This was to correct a previous version of the slide, which has now already been corrected)